sliftist/az-order/README.md

 # Amazing Re Order (AKA Amazon Order Page 2.0)

-Re-order amazon orders to be in delivery date order.
+Re-order amazon orders in delivery date order.

 Also arrange in a grid, and load multiple pages at once.